Home

 Traditionally, open-source projects have often used the open-core model, where a basic version of the software is open-source, and additional features are reserved for a commercial, closed-source version.
 This approach can limit access to advanced innovations, as most of these remain closed-source.

 At Netdata, we take a slightly different path.
 We don't create a separate enterprise version of our product.
-Instead, all users—whether commercial or not—utilize the same Netdata Agent, ensuring that all our observability innovations are always open-source.
+Instead, all users - both commercial and non-commercial - use the same Netdata Agent, ensuring that all of our observability innovations are always open source.

 To experience the full capabilities of the Netdata ecosystem, users need to combine the open-source components with our closed-source offerings.
 The complete product still remains free to use.